mperez-cdf/skbuild_test/myReadMe.md

 update automatically the MANIFEST.in file, but only show you files you might have forgotten.

 ## Test suite

-To perfom tests on your code, you can use pytest.
-It will detect every function with a name beginning with "test_" in the "tests" directory.
+To perform tests on your code, you can use pytest.
+It will detect every function with a name beginning with "test\_" in the "tests" directory.

 To run all the tests, use `make tests` or `pipx run nox -s tests`.
 Furthermore, to run all the tests and have a coverage report, use `make coverage` or `pipx run nox -s coverage`.

 Pytest configuration is in the tool.pytest.ini_options array of pyproject.toml.
 Coverage configuration is in the tool.coverage.run array of pyproject.toml.

 # Compilation

 To install this package, we use scikit-build.
 This tool can create Python packages as well as "binary extensions", ie. C++ code exposed in a Python module.
 For C++ code, it uses CMake to create a build system and then compile the C++ code.
 A main way to provide a Python module is to use Pybind11.
 The CMakeLists.txt demonstrates how to download automatically Pybind11 and create a Python module from C++ code.

+# Documentation

+See the docs/ directory.
+Build documentation with `nox -s docs`.
+It uses sphinx to generate the documentation.

 # Not yet tested

-- documentation with sphinx (what is pbdoc on pybind11 example ?)
 - documentation on readthedocs
 - nox build (work with C++ ? don't know, should test)
 - git(hub, lab) actions, cibuildwheels